Helen Frankenthaler Foundation Inc

 Overview

 The Helen Frankenthaler Foundation, Inc. is an artist-endowed private foundation established by the renowned abstract expressionist painter Helen Frankenthaler (1928-2011) during her lifetime.
 The Foundation became active in 2013 following the closing of Frankenthaler's estate.
-With assets exceeding $545 million and annual grantmaking of approximately $25 million, it is one of the most substantial artist-endowed foundations in the United States.
+With annual grantmaking of approximately $25 million, it is one of the most substantial artist-endowed foundations in the United States.

 Funding Priorities

-Frankenthaler Climate Initiative (FCI) - Public Application Process The largest private national grant-making program supporting climate action in the visual arts.
+Frankenthaler Climate Initiative (FCI) - Public Application Process The largest private national grant-making programme supporting climate action in the visual arts.
 Launched in 2021, extended through at least 2030.

 • Catalyst Grants: up to $15,000 (first actions, small spaces, quick-turnaround projects)